Osip Mandelstam: Exile

 Mandelstam and his wife chose Voronezh, possibly, partly, because the name appealed to him.
-In April 1935, he wrote a four line poem that included the pun - Voronezh - blazh', Voronezh - voron, nozh meaning 'Voronezh is a whim, Voronezh - a raven, a knife.'.
-Just after their arrival, Boris Pasternak was startled to receive a phone call from Stalin - his only conversation with the dictator, in which Stalin wanted to know whether Mandelstam really was a talented poet.
+In April 1935, he wrote a four line poem that included the pun – Voronezh – blazh', Voronezh – voron, nozh meaning 'Voronezh is a whim, Voronezh – a raven, a knife.'.
+Just after their arrival, Boris Pasternak received a phone call from Stalin – his only conversation with the dictator, in which Stalin wanted to know whether Mandelstam really was a talented poet.
 "He's a genius, isn't he?" he is reputed to have asked Pasternak.

 During these three years, Mandelstam wrote a collection of poems known as the Voronezh Notebooks, which included the cycle Verses on the Unknown Soldier.
-He and his wife did not know about Stalin's phone call to Pasternak until months after it took place, and did not feel safe from arrest.
-When Akhmatova was paying them a visit, a couple of other friends unexpectedly knocked on the door.
-All of them thought it was the police.
-This inspired the lines written by Akhmatova in March 1936:

 Actually, the fact that Stalin had given an order to "isolate and preserve" Mandelstam meant that he was safe from further persecution, temporarily.
 In Voronezh, he was even granted a face-to-face meeting with the local head of the NKVD, Semyon Dukelsky, who told him "write what you like", and turned down an offer by Mandelstam to send in every poem he wrote to police headquarters.
-After that meeting, police agents ceased shadowing the couple.
+After that meeting, NKVD agents ceased shadowing the couple.
 There is a story, possibly apocryphal, that Mandelstam even rang Dukelsky to recite poetry over the phone.